Sharing your feelings of suicide can be very difficult. You may be worried how a person will respond or what they will think of you.

 If you wish to seek professional, one-on-one help, a range of mental health services are available in the Brisbane North region.

 For help in finding the service and supports that will best meet your needs, please contact the My Mental Health Service Navigators by calling 1800 752 235.
+The My Mental Health Service Navigation team can provide support and information on how to access mental health, suicide prevention and alcohol and other drug treatment services in our region.

 Please note, this is not a crisis service and operates 8.30am – 4.30pm Mon to Fri.